-Prohibited connections are anything that directs stormwater to the sewer.
+Defects and prohibited connections also let stormwater into KUB sewers.
 That extra water costs more to treat, and it may overload the system, causing overflows.
 Prohibited connections include roof downspouts, groundwater sump pumps, foundation drains, and drains from window wells, driveways, etc.

-Direct stormwater to storm sewers or drainage ditches-not KUB's wastewater system-or let it soak into the ground.
+Direct stormwater to storm sewers or drainage ditches, or let it soak into the ground.